 Kick off day 3 of this London 4 day itinerary by heading to Waterloo station (another major train and underground hub).
 Head out of the station and towards the river Thames – it’s well signposted so you shouldn’t get lost.
 Southbank is really the cultural centre of London, and a really nice place to sit and watch the world go by.
 Try and get a takeaway coffee and croissant and park yourself on a bench if the weather is good.

 Ride the London Eye

 For your first activity of the day, and for one of the best views in London, take a ride on the London Eye.
-It’s one of the most well-recognized landmarks in the city but, beyond that, it’s actually a really wonderful experience.
+It’s one of the most well-recognized landmarks in the world but, beyond that, it’s actually a really wonderful experience.
 You can ever hire an entire pod, if you’re willing to dish out the cash for it.